shopware5/devdocs/source/developers-guide/custom-shopping-world-elements/index.md

 {/block}
 ```

 To load your template you have to register the emotion component view subscriber in your dependency injection container.
-This subscriber registers all neccessary view paths for your frontend template and custom components.
+This subscriber registers all necessary view paths for your frontend template and custom components.

 ```xml
 <service id="swag_vimeo_element.subscriber.templates" class="Shopware\Components\Emotion\EmotionComponentViewSubscriber">